ShashankSChetty/Calculator/README.md

 # Calculator
-API for calculating numerical equation from a string.
+API for parsing numerical equation from a string.